simplex-chat/simplex-chat/docs/rfcs/2023-10-12-desktop-calls.md

 To make audio and video calls on desktop there are some options:
 - adapt [libwebrtc](webrtc.googlesource.com/) from Google which would be the most reliable, performant and seamless solution;
 - include some kind of WebView to the app via libraries;
-- implement a signaling server in the app and let users to use HTML page with WebRTC code that is already exist for Android.
+- implement a signaling server in the app and let users to use HTML page with WebRTC code that already exist for Android.

 ## WebRTC lib

 To adapt libwebrtc we need to make SDK that is compatible with Java (JNI layer + desktop implementation of VideoCodecs and other features).
 There are two SDKs exist already: for Android and for Objective-C. Making Android SDK compatible with Java-only SDK gives a lot of problems and requires to have 5+ professional C++ developers with weeks/months for developing.
 Which is not something good.

+Another considered option was adopting Jitsi Java SDK, but it's state is not very clear, and in any case it is much more effort.

 ## WebView